 Custom fields can be created either within or outside of a workspace using the username drop-down menu in the top right-hand corner of the screen.
 These fields are global to your entire account and can easily be shown or hidden in the different workspaces based on your needs and objectives.

-As you create a custom field (you can create a maximum of 50 custom fields), you will be given four different options to select from: text, date, drop-down menu and numeric.
+As you create a custom field (you can create a maximum of 50 custom fields), you will be given four different options to select from: text, date, drop-down menu and numeric and Drop-down tree.
 If the question is open such as "what is patented?", the text option could be most appropriate due to the broad number of words you may add in that field.
 Conversely, if the question is closed such as "Relevancy?", you can generate a yes/no binary drop-down menu or a numeric drop-down menu with numbers 1 to 5 to grade your results.
-Finally, a number can be useful when classifying patents by internal categories.
+A number can be useful when classifying patents by internal categories.

 Custom fields are not only handy to annotate patents, they are also one of the most powerful data management options available on the platform.
 Once created, you may also use these as a refinement tool, which is one step towards categorizing your patents to meet your needs.